intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/adaptive-micro-content-delivery-for-enhanced-workflow-performance.md

 ### Adaptive Content Sensing and Processing

-The primary functionality of this technology is its adaptive content sensing capability.
+The primary functionality of this technology, which incorporates intelligent workflow automation, is its adaptive content sensing capability.
 By analyzing multiple context inputs, the technology discerns the immediate environment or scenario at hand.
 Based on this comprehension, it then delivers outputs specifically relevant to that context, ensuring the user receives tailored information.

 ### Efficient Digital Navigation